Swag and Sorcery Review / Test

 - Swag And Sorcery Review – Test of the Pixelart retro-style hero simulator with explanation and tips

-- ► Swag and Sorcery Conclusion & Evaluation
+- Swag and Sorcery Review – Conclusion & Evaluation

-Hi, this is Zap.
+Hi there, this is the Zap.
 In this episode I introduce you to the game Swag and Sorcery in a detailed review, tell you about my game test and my opinion about the game.

 Swag and Sorcery is an indie game and currently costs 9,99 € in the Steamshop, or currently, in the middle of May, only 7,49 € because it has a release discount of 25%.
 The game has been developed by Lazy Bear Games and Uroboros Games, who have already released quite successful games with the predecessors Punchclub and Graveyard Keeper.
 Swag and Sorcery is a loot-collecting and building game in the roleplaying genre and is completely designed in the 16bit pixelart style of the 90s.